wolf/jan-2021-branches-presentation/Jan-2021-branches-presentation.md

+## What do I want people to come away with?

+## What is the most important thing I can teach them?

+## What are the major pitfalls that will really screw them up?

+## What are the key benefits that will really make them happy?

 ## Points to Cover

 * Separation of concerns: good in your code, good in your coding
+    * branches help separate your coding according to different concerns
 * Visualizing branches
     * IntelliJ
     * Git-gui